33 Marketing Campaign Ideas for 2026 (With Examples You Can Steal)

 28. Street Art/Mural Campaign

 Commission local artists to create branded murals in high-traffic areas.
-Instagram-worthy public art that generates organic social sharing.
+Instagram-worthy public art can still work, but in 2026 the mural should function as a participation trigger, not just a backdrop.

 29. Pop-Up Experience